D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Updates
 ==================================================
+v7.14
+- update to "Start with bag" component: Adjusted markup and resell prices for the gold-exchanging bag option (EE-only).
+Numbers are also slightly different for IWDEE/PSTEE.
+The main change is that buy back prices if you need an item back aren't as insanely marked up now (was at 180%, now at 130% or 140%, depending on game).

+v7.13
+- pstee: added support for "Start with bag of holding" component.
+- NOTE: Generalized Biffing is not required.
+Bag does not reset when doing Modron Maze.

+v7.12
+Bug fixes for "stackable to 999" component:
+- Option 4 now skips weapons with charges (possible bugs, UI issues).
+- Any item with per day charges is now skipped (EEs: putting drained item on a not-drained item makes the drained item disappear, if stackable).
+- Installer now checks items in a bag/container.
+Any item changed from nonstackable to stackable is set to 1 charge if it was at 0 charges before.
+This fixes bugs caused by having 0 charge stackables in bags (underflow or drained/disappearing items).

+v7.11
+- added component: Make items stackable to 999.
+Has 4 options:
+	- Option 1: Stackable or nonmagical, no weapons
+	- Option 2: Stackable items only
+	- Option 3: Stackable or nonmagical, with weapons
+	- Option 4: All magical and nonmagical items (skips items with charges)
+- items with charges are skipped if it can carry more than 1 charge (prevents stacking bug).
+- critical or conversable items are always skipped.
+- NOTE: It's safe to equip an item in a stack.
+Only 1 item in the stack is considered equipped.

 v7.10
 - Spell damage tweaks now working with IWD2EE mod ("Damage party friendly", "Hit stun on damage").
 Specifically, the installer now accounts for the IWD2EE damage opcode (opcode 500 with "EXDAMAGE" function).
 - IWD1/IWD2: "Damage party friendly" now working with Blade Barrier and Circle of Bones.
 A few other adjustments. (note: hardcoded effects or projectiles will still get through.
 If unsure, test if a spell hits PCs before using.)